-As we celebrate Black History Month, we reflect on those with brilliant minds, strong hearts, and brave souls who have affected our lives and the world.
+As we celebrate Black History Month, we reflect on those brilliant minds, strong hearts, and brave souls who have affected our lives and the world.
 So often we remember the accomplishments of those who came before us, but we forget that many of them had families who had to bear the sacrifice and share their loved ones with the world.

 We want to recognize a few of these amazing women for leading rebellions, breaking color lines, and making history while navigating the everyday challenges of raising children.